JsIqbal/Engineering-philosophy/docs-DB/DOCS.md

     |       |
 8-(8,2)-(8,4)

-Here we can see that 2,4,6,8 are builing relations.
+Here we can see that 2,4,6,8 are building relations.

 * 2 terms

     -  entity: A person.
 Anything we store data about.

-    - attribute: the informations of the persons. the data about the entity.
+    - attribute: the information of the persons.
+The data about the entity.

 * when we apply attribute in reference to Entity we are creating a attribute type.